 Do you need more armor?
 Consider Frozen Heart to really screw up attackers, or Locket of the Iron Solari for a good mix of stats, and the active can be useful in getting that carry out.
 Both are nice also to max out your CDR.

 Do you need more magic resist?
 Consider grabbing a Banshee's Veil, or a Twin Shadows.

 Does the enemy team keep focusing you?
 Get a Guardian Angel.

 Does the enemy team seem to ignore you during team fights?
-Go with an AP/tanky final item (Such as Abyssal Scepter or Zhonya's Hourglass) and start healing like a boss.
+Go with an AP/tanky final item (Such as Abyssal Mask or Zhonya's Hourglass) and start healing like a boss.

 Don’t forget to drink Oracle's Elixir, or you could sell the Ruby Sightstone to hold a ton (>5) of Vision Wards.

 Other Items I recommend for certain situations:

 Kage's Lucky Pick: Shard of True Ice & Twin Shadows, from a Kage’s Lucky Pick are both pretty useful for supports, and which one is mainly a matter of personal preference.